alysia2019/TTLT-reproduction/README.md

 # TTLT-reproduction
-My attempt to reproduce the "Towards the Latent Transcriptome" paper.
+My (incomplete) attempt to reproduce the "Towards the Latent Transcriptome" paper.
 Found online at https://arxiv.org/abs/1810.03442